skarchr/bEAN/README.md

 ## Background

-This project is based on the tutorial [Deploying Node Apps to Heroku](https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku) found on [scotch.io](scotch.io).
+This project is based on the tutorial [Deploying Node Apps to Heroku](https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku) which can be found on [scotch.io](scotch.io).

 ## Getting started

-Open your preferred console and do the following:

 Install all dependencies using node-package-manager: